-The current City Council liaison to the Transportation Commission is Councilmember Janice Zahn.
-The Executive Secretary is Kevin McDonald, a principal planner in the Transportation Department.
+The current council liaison to the Transportation Commission is Councilmember Jared Nieuwenhuis.
+The executive secretary is Kevin McDonald, a principal planner in the Transportation Department.

-Transportation Commission meetings are conducted in a hybrid manner with both in-person and virtual options.
+Transportation Commission meetings are conducted in a hybrid manner with both in-person (Room 1E-113) and virtual options.
 To speak at the meeting, you may attend: